-Consular Services to Australian citizens and permanent residents living in and travelling through Thailand are provided by the Embassy, the Consulate-General in Phuket and the Honorary Consuls in Koh Samui and Chiang Mai
+Consular Assistance is available to Australian citizens living in and travelling through Thailand and is provided by the Embassy, the Consulate-General in Phuket and the Honorary Consuls in Koh Samui and Chiang Mai.

 The Consular Services Charter - What help we may be able to provide and what we cannot do